-The mission planning and operations of RCM will be conducted by the Canadian Space Agency in collaboration with industrial partners.
-To fulfill this function, a state-of-the-art Primary Control Facility at CSA headquarters in Saint-Hubert, Quebec, and a Back-up Control Facility in Ottawa, have been built.
+The mission planning and operations of the RCM is conducted by the Canadian Space Agency (CSA) in collaboration with industrial partners.
+To fulfill this function, a state-of-the-art Satellite Operations Control Centre at CSA headquarters in Longueuil, Quebec, and a Back-up Control Facility in Ottawa, have been built.

-In addition, the Department of National Defense, through the Polar Epsilon 2 Project, is also organized to order, process and receive data.
+In addition, the Department of National Defence, through the Polar Epsilon 2 project, is also set up to order, process and receive data.

-The Canada Centre for Mapping and Earth Observation, a division of Natural Resources Canada, will operate the network of Canadian ground stations, which will transmit commands to track and receive data from the spacecraft.
-It will also manage the SAR data archive and access to the archived SAR data through the Earth Observation Data Management System (EODMS).
+The Canada Centre for Mapping and Earth Observation, a division of Natural Resources Canada, operates the network of Canadian ground stations, which transmit commands to track and receive data from the spacecraft.
+It also manages the SAR data archive and access to the archived SAR data through the EODMS.

-Shared Services Canada is responsible for communications infrastructure between the various subsystems of the ground segment and the servers where will reside the RCM data archives and EODMS.
+Shared Services Canada is responsible for communications infrastructure between the various subsystems of the ground segment and the servers where the RCM data archives and EODMS reside.

 For more details on the ground stations:

-Learn more about how RCM will be controlled by watching this Ask an Expert session on Facebook.
+Learn more about how the RCM is controlled by watching this Ask an Expert session on Facebook.

-What is the expected lifespan of the RADARSAT Constellation?
+What is the expected lifespan of the RCM?

-The expected lifespan of RCM is seven years for each satellite.
+The expected lifespan of the RCM is seven years for each satellite.

-How far apart will the three spacecraft be from one another?
+How far apart are the three spacecraft from one another?

-The three spacecraft will be evenly spaced on the same orbital plane, separated around the globe by 32 minutes or approximately 14,600 km.
+The three spacecraft are evenly spaced on the same orbital plane, separated around the globe by 32 minutes or approximately 14,600 km.

-How high above the planet will the RCM be?
+How high above the planet is the RCM?

-The RCM will orbit Earth at an altitude of 600 km.
-The satellites will move at 27,200 km/h and take about 96 minutes to circle the globe.
-The orbit of each spacecraft will be maintained precisely within an orbital "tube" of 100 m in diameter.
+The RCM orbits Earth at an altitude of 600 km.
+The satellites move at 27,200 km/h and take about 96 minutes to circle the globe.
+The orbit of each spacecraft is maintained precisely within an orbital "tube" of 100 m in diameter.

-How many images of Earth will the RCM take?
+How many images of Earth is the RCM taking?

 As opposed to an optical sensor, which is able to detect energy naturally emitted from Earth's surface (visible light, ultraviolet rays and infrared rays) to generate images, a radar is an active sensor that provides its own energy source for imaging.
 That is why radar satellites can image Earth anytime, regardless of the time of day or the season.
 However, this capacity requires a fairly large amount of energy to adequately highlight targets.
 For that reason, the satellites can only take images upon request and not continuously, with a limit of 15 minutes per orbit for imaging (an orbit lasts 96 minutes).

-How often will each spacecraft return over a given point?
+How often does each spacecraft return over a given point?

 Each satellite has a 12-day repeat cycle.
-In other words, each satellite will fly over a given point every 12 days.
-However, the constellation approach will offer exact revisits every four days, which means that one of the three spacecraft will fly above a point every four days.
-By way of contrast, RADARSAT-1 and RADARSAT-2 had a 24-day exact revisit time (one satellite vs. three with the RCM).
+In other words, each satellite flies over a given point every 12 days.
+However, the constellation approach offers exact revisits every four days, which means that one of the three spacecraft flies above a point every four days.
+By way of contrast, RADARSAT-1 and RADARSAT-2 have a 24-day exact revisit time (one satellite vs. three with the RCM).

 What are the imaging modes of the RCM?